sundbp/sqlite4clj/README.md

  ...]
 ```

-Unwrapped results when querying a single column:
+Unwrapped results when querying a single column (this behaviour can be changed with `d/no-unwrap-result-set-fn`):

 ```clojure
 (d/q (:reader db)